-One of the northernmost beaches on the Albanian Riviera, Dhraleo Beach is also among the most exotic and peaceful.
-Backed by the towering cliffs on the Albanian coastline, this sand and pebble beach slowly, gradually, runs down into the crystal-clear Ionian Sea.
+One of the northernmost beaches on the Albanian Riviera, Dhraleo Beach, is also among the most exotic and peaceful.
+Backed by the towering cliffs on the Albanian coastline, this sand and pebble beach slowly, gradually runs down into the crystal-clear Ionian Sea.

 It’s about 1.5 kilometers long, a noticeable stretch of white amid green hills and blue water, and located below the spectacular Llogara Pass in Llogara National Park.
-While it’s all about stunning natural beauty now, some historians claim that it’s played a significant historic role as well.
-It’s known that Julius Caesar traveled across the Llogara Pass during his war with Pompeii and, some historians say, this very beach was where he and his legions landed.
+While it’s all about stunning natural beauty now, some historians claim that it’s played a significant historical role as well.
+It’s known that Julius Caesar traveled across the Llogara Pass during his war with Pompeii, and, some historians say, this very beach was where he and his legions landed.

 Jalë Beach, Albania

-Jalë is a beach home to restaurants, bars, campings and even disco clubs.
+Jalë is a beach home to restaurants, bars, camping, and even disco clubs.
 Still, though, you can also enjoy a very relaxed vibe here.
-Tourism in Albania hasn’t fallen victim to the mass crowds (yet!), so even when you choose an equipped beach over a secluded heaven, you still won’t find dozens of tourists crowding the water.
+Tourism in Albania hasn’t fallen victim to the mass crowds (yet!), so even when you choose an equipped beach over secluded heaven, you still won’t find dozens of tourists crowding the water.

-Moreover, in the surrounding area, there are many tiny coves that you can reach only by boat.
+Moreover, there are many tiny coves in the surrounding area that you can reach only by boat.
 So, being totally relaxed is just one rowboat away.